stephanemainchain/docs/Tutorials/tutorialJavaCodingRules.rst

   creates a new instance of Calendar for each call.
 Prefer using the same instance when possible.
 - Avoid using the Calendar to compute fields to display a watch face for example.
-The computation of the fields of a Calendar is pretty slow.
+The computation of the fields of a Calendar may affect performance.
 In the case of a watch face prefer maintaining a watch model (with one field per data: second, minute, hour, etc.) that updates its fields every x milliseconds, then every x seconds or minutes, the model can be updated using a calendar.
 An update on an NTP can also